linuxforphp/flare-smart-contracts/docs/specs/FTSO.md

 ## Data transparency
 The price data of each provider will be transparent.
 Therefore, any external contract can use any data from any provider.
 Mapping (address => mapping (uint256 => uint256)); /// dataProvider -> epoch → submission

+## Randomness in FTSO
+With each price submission, the data provider must also submit a random number which is used to compute the random number `R` associated with the FTSO for that submission/reveal period.
+The random number `R` is computed as the sum of the hashes of the pairs (random, price) `keccak256(abi.encode(random, price))` over all the revealed votes.
+At the end of the reveal period, the random number `R` for the particular FTSO and period is fixed.
+This random number `R` is used to determine which FTSO will receive the rewards and also, which price submissions that are on the edge of the bottom and top quartiles get rewarded.

+### Choice of the FTSO for rewards
+When finalizing a reward epoch, FtsoManager sums up the random values across all the FTSOs that had submissions in the given perion, adds the epoch timestamp, hashes the result and reduces it modulo the number of submitting FTSOs to determine which FTSO is considered for the reward.

+### Handling edge cases in price submission
+In a collusion attack, where a majority (based on weight) of submitters agree on a price and submit that same price, the weighted median is determined by these submitters.
+In addition, if we reward all the submissions that have the same price as the already rewarded submissions that are strictly within the 25% of the median, all such submitters are automatically rewarded.
+This would create the incentive to just submit the same price as everyone else and participating in the collusion brings guaranteed reward.
+In addition, any deviation from the agreed upon price practically guarantees that such a submission would not be rewarded.

+To prevent this collusion attack, we need to treat the edge price cases differently.
+An edge case is when a specific submission has exactly the price of the first or the third quartile.
+In the example below, the first quartile price is 2 and the third quartile price is 5, so the edge submissions are the second (2, 2), the third (2, 1) and the seventh (5, 5).
+For each edge case, the current random number for the FTSO is hashed together with the submitter's address and the result is computed modulo 2.
+If the resulting number is odd (equals 1 modulo 2), the submission is rewarded, otherwise not.
+Because of this randomization, the submitters have an incentive to not submit the same price: if everybody submits the same price, then every submission is treated as an edge case and it could happen that no one is rewarded.
+If everybody submits a different price and there are enough submissions (for example, more than 100), then on average, about 50% of the submissions will get rewarded as there should only be about 1-2% of the edge cases.

 # FTSO Manager
 [FTSO Manager] contract will have a single running instance in the system.
 As its name implies, it will manage many FTSO operations such as: